 I quickly switched to mashed bananas, mashed avocado and store bought organic vegetable purees.
 I added meat purees early too, simply because I found she really liked them.
 I was unsure, however, if I was doing the ‘right’ thing.
 She did snack on the usual Cheerios, puffed snacks and pastas.
 But mostly, I wanted her to eat food like we were eating and was happy to push the meats and vegetables on her.

-Having access to a book like Nourishing Traditions for Baby and Child Care would have been so helpful for me as a young mother.
-This resource not only lays out what you should be feeding your child, but gives extensive research into WHY you should be choosing certain foods.
+These resources not only lays out what you should be feeding your child, but give extensive research into WHY you should be choosing certain foods.

 So many young mothers are overwhelmed with their concern about doing everything they can to ensure their child grows up strong, healthy and happy.
 This book gives you the framework to help make that happen.